Updated September 30, 2017.

 Also, the visitors are paying to download them.
 I would call that user unfriendly.
 You may argue that you are targeting desktop.
 Good luck with that.
 That market is disappearing rapidly.

 Next, the number and type of photos.
 I don’t need to see five finish product photos that are almost identical.
 They pat your ego and make your mom happy.
 But I scroll and scroll because you made my phone download five large photos to show off your photography skills.
 I came to your site for a recipe and information.
-Thanks for the photos.
+Thanks for all those photos.

-Give me one at the top, maybe one at the bottom and everything in-between needs to have a good reason.
+Give me one nice photo at the top, maybe one at the bottom and everything in-between needs to have a good reason.
 I do step by step with many photos usually 20-40 kb each.
 Plus my readers like a good dog picture or two with every post.
 My total photo load is usually less than 250kb for everything but the long pin.

 What about those “long pin” graphics for Pinterest?
 I will give you those.
 They are useful to you, Pinterest and most visitors will choose those to pin if given a choice.
 I use a program (Social Warfare) with does not download them unless a Pin image is requested.
 I keep mine about 100kb.